jvarg122/Feather-Friends/README.md

 ### Comments

-Comments can be single line comments starting with `\/`.
+Comments can be single line comments starting with `V`.
 For example:

 ```
-egg x; \/ This is a variable declaration.
+egg x; V This is a variable declaration.
 ```